sympy/sympy/doc/src/explanation/best-practices.md

 - To make `==` apply some smarter equality check than purely structural equality.
 As noted above, this is a bad idea because too many things implicitly assume `==` works structurally only.
-Instead, use a function or method to implement the smarter equality (for example, the `equals` method).
+Instead, use a function or method to implement the smarter equality checking (for example, the `equals` method).

   Another option is to define a {term}`canonicalization <canonicalize>` method that puts objects into canonical form (e.g., via `doit`), so that, for instance, `x.doit() == y.doit()` is true whenever `x` and `y` are mathematically equal.
-This is not always possible because not every type of object has a commutable canonical form, but it is a convenient approach when one does exist.
+This is not always possible because not every type of object has a computable canonical form, but it is a convenient approach when one does exist.

-- To make `==` check for some additional attributes beyond those stored in the `args` of an expression. [](best-practices-extra-attributes) for more details on why it's a bad idea to directly store extra attributes on a SymPy object, and what the best alternatives are.
+- To make `==` check for some additional attributes beyond those stored in the `args` of an expression.
+See the [](best-practices-extra-attributes) section above for more details on why it's a bad idea to directly store extra attributes on a SymPy object, and what the best alternatives are.

 - To make `==` compare equal to some non-SymPy object.
 It is preferable to extend `sympify` to be able to convert this object into the SymPy object.